howtographql/howtographql/content/backend/typescript-apollo/7-adding-a-vote-feature.md

 </Instruction>

-Let's go through the numbered comments to understand this new relation:
+Let's go through the numbered comments to understand the changes:

-1. The `Link` model has a new `voters` relation field which is connected to _multiple_ `User` models.
-Similarly, the `User` model has a new `votes` relation field which is connected to _multple_ `Link` models.
+1. The `Link` model has a new `voters` relation field which is connected to _multiple_ `User` records.
+Similarly, the `User` model has a new `votes` relation field which is connected to _multple_ `Link` records.
 This kind of relation is called _many-to-many_ in relational database terminology.
 To represent such a relation in the database, a separate table is needed, which is often called the _join table_ or _relation table_.
-However Prisma abstracts this away for you and manages this table under the hood (without you having to worry about it), so it's not visible in the Prisma schema.
+However, Prisma abstracts this away for you and manages this table under the hood (without you having to worry about it), so it's not visible in the Prisma schema.

 2. You can see there's a new attribute in the relation annotation called `name`.
 Notice that now there is more than one relation between the `User` and `Link` model (A _one-to-many_ `PostedBy` relation and a _many-to-many_ `Votes` relation).
 As a result, the `name` attribute needs to be specified in the relation annotation so that Prisma can identify the relation a field is referencing.

 > **Note:** The many-to-many relation where Prisma manages the relation table is called an _implicit_ many-to-many relation.
-Alternatively, you can choose to explicitly define the relation table inside your Prisma schema.
+Alternatively, you can choose to define the relation table inside your Prisma schema _explicitly_.
 This is called an _explicit_ many-to-many relation.
 Your use-case will determine which of the two you should use.
 When you don't need to attach additional information to the relation (as is the case for your vote relation), it's easier to use an implicit many-to-many relation.
 In cases where there is additional data associated with the relation itself, you will need to use an explicit many-to-many relation.
 You can optionally read more about this in the [Prisma documentation](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#relational-databases).

 <Instruction>